Orion-Grieco/classDocs-1/README.md

 - Writing for Computer Science (Second Edition).
 Justin Zobel.
 Springer ISBN-10: 1852338024 and ISBN-13:978-1852338022, 270 pages, 2004.
 References to the textbook are abbreviated as "WFCS".

-## Policies

-In this course, we will follow the department's policies (available from; [https://www.cis.allegheny.edu/teaching/policies/](https://www.cis.allegheny.edu/teaching/policies/)) regarding attendance, late assignment submissions, AI use and similar.

 ### Grading

 The grade that a student receives in this class will be based on the following categories.
 All percentages are approximate and, if the need to do so presents itself, it is possible for the assigned percentages to change during the academic semester.